kono0514/eventually/CONTRIBUTING.md

 ## Coding Style
 This package follows the [PSR-2](https://www.php-fig.org/psr/psr-2/) coding style guide and the [PSR-4](https://www.php-fig.org/psr/psr-4/) autoloader standard.

-### StyleCI
+### PHP Coding Standards Fixer
-The [StyleCI](https://styleci.io) service is hooked into our CI pipeline, so you'll be notified of any styling issues while pushing code.
+A [PHP CS Fixer](https://cs.symfony.com/) script is hooked into our CI pipeline, so you'll be notified of any coding standard issues while pushing code.

 ### PHPDoc
 The following is a valid documentation block example: